cilium/cilium/Documentation/concepts/kubernetes/configuration.rst

 via the provided `DaemonSet`.
 The script ``cni-install.sh`` is automatically run via the ``postStart`` mechanism when the ``cilium`` pod is started.

-.. note:: In order for the the ``cni-install.sh`` script to work properly, the
+.. note:: In order for the ``cni-install.sh`` script to work properly, the
           ``kubelet`` task must either be running on the host filesystem of the worker node, or the ``/etc/cni/net.d`` and ``/opt/cni/bin`` directories must be mounted into the container where ``kubelet`` is